Flagship case study

 14 / Deployment and run notes

-The public version runs in the browser with sample data.
+Runs in the browser with sample data.

 Hosted/run location